Wonderful Crumble Topping

 Crumbles can be traced to the European colonization of the Americas.
-They are also associated with food rationing and are thought to have arisen in Britain during World War II when rationing made making pie more difficult.
-In modern times, a fruit crumble is often served with whipped cream or ice cream, which makes a perfect creamy counterpart to the tart fruit and the rich crumble mixture topping it.
+They've been associated with food rationing and are thought to have arisen in Britain during World War II when shortage of ingredients made making pie more challenging.
+Necessity became the mother of invention.

 Which Will You Choose?

-- If you want a dessert topped with a rich, soft streusel topping, choose crumble
+- If you want a dessert topped with a rich, soft streusel topping, choose crumble.

 Difference Between Crumble, Cobbler and Crisp

-At times, the words crumble, cobbler and crisp are used interchangeably but there are generally recognized differences between all three.
+At times, the words crumble, cobbler and crisp are used interchangeably but generally, there are recognized differences between all three.